codedbyq/TacoTuesday/README.md

 <img src="https://taco-tuesday.s3-us-west-1.amazonaws.com/readme/IMG_1346.JPG" width="562.75" height="311.5" />

 * The game score is calculated as tips.
-  * Tip are scored ff the user matches the customer's order within the given time, the remaining seconds as tips.
+  * Tip are scored if the user matches the customer's order within the given time, the remaining seconds as tips.
 * The game lasts until the player receives 3 strikes.
   * A strike is earned when the player gets a customer's order wrong, or runs out of time for a single order.